Sohaib-Ishaque/CE304-OS-Lab/README.md

 Operating Systems Laboratory Materials.
 In this course we try to do some C and system programming with tase of bash in Ubuntu.

 ## Syllabus
-- Introduction
+1. Introduction
-- Processes
+2. Processes
-- Introduction to Bash (Taher Ahmadi)
+3. Introduction to Bash (Taher Ahmadi)
-- Inter Process Communication
+4. Inter Process Communication
-- Threads
+5. Threads
-- Thread Synchronization
+6. Thread Synchronization
-- TCP Client & Server
+7. TCP Client & Server
-- Final Project
+8. Final Project
+9. Theoretical Exam

 ## Final Project
 Students built a synchronized queue earlier.
 They use this with the sample client-server application,